furkantosundev/patka-bootstrap-odev1-/README.md

 # patka-bootstrap-odev1-
-The Website created with Bootsrap5 for patika.dev Bootstrap Course
+The Website was created with Bootsrap5 for patika.dev Bootstrap Course